C0mpy/java-design-patterns/Singleton/README.md

 - Class is responsible for lifecycle
 - Static in nature
+- Always returns the same instance
 - Needs to be Thread-Safe
 - Private instance
 - Private Constructor
 - No parameters required for construction
+- No Interface

+## Pitfalls
+- Difficult to Unit-Test
+- If not careful, not Thread-Safe
+- Sometimes confused for Factory - if getInstance needs parameters, its not a Singleton anymore